JurgenDS/quizmaster/docs/dev-environment/how-to-develop.md

 ./gradlew bootRun
 ```

-This command does not build the front end, so you need to run `assembleFrontend` or `pnpm run build` first.
+This command does not build the front end, so you need to run `pnpm run build` first.

 ## <img src="https://vitejs.dev/logo.svg" height="20"> Running Vite Development Server